KEYNOTE SPEAKER 2019

 Candy spends most of her time in airports and airplanes as she travels the globe speaking to audiences, large and small, about the power of love, kindness and self-acceptance.
 Candy believes we are more alike than different and that you can NEVER have too much Candy.

 Human rights activist, journalist and award-winning author Sally Armstrong has covered stories about women and girls in zones of conflict all over the world.
 From Bosnia and Somalia to the Middle East, Rwanda, Congo, Afghanistan, South Sudan and Iraq and Guatemala, her eye witness reports have earned her awards including the Gold Award from the National Magazine Awards Foundation and the Author’s Award from the Foundation for the Advancement of Canadian Letters.
-She’s a four-time winner of the Amnesty International Media Award in 2000, 2002 and again in 2011.
+She’s a four-time winner of the Amnesty International Canada Media Award in 2000, 2002, 2011 and again in 2017.

-She was a member of the International Women’s Commission, a UN body, made up of 20 Palestinian women, 20 Israeli women, and 12 women from other nations whose mandate is assisting with the path to peace in the Middle East.
+She was a member of the International Women’s Commission a UN body that consists of 20 Palestinian women, 20 Israeli women and 12 internationals whose mandate was assisting with the path to peace in the Middle East.

-In 1996, the YWCA of Toronto honoured Sally by awarding her the prestigious Women of Distinction Award in Communications.
-She received the Achievement Award for Human Rights for Women from Jewish Women International in 1997, Media Watch’s Dodi Robb Award in 1998, and, in 2003, the Foundation Award for Outstanding Achievement from the National Magazine Awards Foundation.
+Award for Human Rights for Women from Jewish Women International; in 1998 Media Watch’s Dodi Robb Award and in 2003, the Foundation Award for Outstanding Achievement from the National Magazine Awards Foundation.
 In 2005, she received the Athena International Award (Chicago), the World of Difference Award from the International Alliance for Women (Florida) and the Red Cross Humanitarian Award – New Brunswick Region.
-In 2008 she received the Clarkson Laureate for public service at Massey College, University of Toronto.
+In 2008 she received the Adrienne Clarkson Public Service Laureateship.
 And in May 2008, she received the Lifetime Achievement Award from the Canadian Journalism Foundation.
 In March 2010, she became the fourth recipient of The Calgary Peace Prize.
 In 2016 she was part of the team that received honourable mention in the Multi Media category of the News Photographers Association of Canada for the The Real Faces of ISIS.
 In June 2017 she received the Dave Greber Award for Social Justice Writing.
 And also in 2017 Sally along with photographer/videographer Peter Bregg won the Gold Award for Investigative Journalism at Canadian Online Publishing for the work about the Yazidis called Resisting Genocide.
 And in December 2017 Peter Bregg and Sally Armstrong received the Amnesty International Canada Media Award for their work in Iraq.

-She is the recipient of eight honorary doctorate degrees and is a Member of the Order of Canada.
+She is the recipient of twelve honorary doctorate degrees and is an Officer of the Order of Canada.

 Her book Veiled Threat: The Hidden Power of the Women of Afghanistan was published by Penguin Books in 2002.
 The Nine Lives of Charlotte Taylor was published by Random House in 2007.
 Bitter Roots, Tender Shoots: the Uncertain Fate of Afghanistan’s Women was published by Penguin in 2008.
-Her new book Ascent of Women: Our Turn, our Way – A Remarkable Story of World-Wide Change was published by Random House in March 2013.
-A revised version called Ascent of Women: A New Age is Dawning for Every Mother’s Daughter. was published in March 2014 by St. Martins Press in New York.
+Ascent of Women was published by Random House in March 2013.
+A revised version called Uprising: A new age is dawning for every mother’s daughter was published in March 2014 by St. Martins Press in New York.
 Power Shift: The Longest Revolution was published in 2019 by House of Anansi Press.
 Rebel by Rahaf Mohammed as told to Sally Armstrong is the shocking story of a young woman from Saudi Arabia who ran for her life and managed an extraordinary escape from her abusive family.
 It was published in March 2022.